Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 Some residents might already have EVs.

-Others may be keen but put off by a lack of charging facilities.
+Others may be keen but are put off by a lack of charging facilities.

-And others might be resistant, not quite ready to give up their fossil-fuelled gas guzzlers just yet.
+And others might be resistant, and not quite ready to give up their diesel and petrol-powered vehicles.

 With that in mind, a plan to roll out EV chargepoints might not get everybody behind it from the get-go.